If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Pets

-Animals, by nature, are curious creatures, and if you have a dog or cat, they may follow you out to the hives every once in a while.
+Animals, by nature, are curious creatures, and if you have a dog or cat, they may follow you out to the hives occasionally.

-There are scary stories of animals being stung to death, but most of those have been linked to killer bees as they migrate across the country.
+There are scary stories of animals being stung to death, but most have been linked to killer bees as they migrate across the country.

 Although your bees will sting your pets if they get too familiar, they probably won’t cause any fatalities.